vitaliy-ukiru/fsm-telebot/README.md

 ### telebot-filter/routing
 With this flow available only Manager.New

-And you don't need to pass endpoint option.
+> You don't need to pass endpoint option.
-Because routing package don't look on that.
+> Because routing package don't look on that.
 ```
 bot.Handle("/start",
     routing.New(